 2. Whitewater Rafting

-The Lehigh Gorge State Park's location along the Lehigh River makes it a popular whitewater rafting destination, too.
+Lehigh Gorge State Park's location along the Lehigh River also makes it a popular whitewater rafting destination.

-Here, you can get a little bit of excitement with Class II and III rapids while enjoying the beautiful natural scenery around you.
+Here, you can get some excitement with Class II and III rapids while enjoying the beautiful natural scenery.
 Being on the water in the Poconos during peak fall foliage is incredibly gorgeous.

 Pocono Whitewater offers a moonlit rafting experience down an 8-mile section of the Lehigh River that ends with roasting marshmallows over a bonfire and a glass of wine.